dendibakh/perf-ninja/GetStarted.md

 * 8 GB RAM, DDR4 @ 2400 MT/s
 * 256GB NVME INTEL SSDPEKKW256G8
 * 64-bit Ubuntu 20.04, kernel version 5.13.0-27
-* Clang C++ compiler, version 14.0
+* Clang C++ compiler, version 17.0

 Keep in mind that sometimes you may see different speedups on different platforms.

 ## Local experiments:

-Here are a few tips that will help you compare results of your experiments against the baseline.
+Here are a few tips that will help you compare the results of your experiments against the baseline.
 You can run the baseline version and write down the results, which you will later use to compare with your experiments.
 But there is a better way to automate this process.
 You can choose between two options:

-1) Use `compare.py` script, which is a part of the Google benchmark library:
+1) Use the `compare.py` script, which is a part of the Google benchmark library:

     ```
-    # 1. Benchmark the baseline and save score into a JSON file
+    # 1. Benchmark the baseline and save the score into a JSON file
     ./lab --benchmark_min_time=1 --benchmark_out_format=json --benchmark_out=baseline.json
     # 2. Change the code
-    # 3. Benchmark your solution and save score into a JSON file
+    # 3. Benchmark your solution and save the score into a JSON file
     ./lab --benchmark_min_time=1 --benchmark_out_format=json --benchmark_out=solution.json
     # 4. Compare solution.json against baseline.json
     /path/to/benchmark/tools/compare.py benchmarks baseline.json solution.json
     ```

-2) Use `check_speedup.py` script, which is inside Performance Ninja repo (uses `compare.py` script under the hood):
+2) Use the `check_speedup.py` script, which is inside the Performance Ninja repo (uses the `compare.py` script under the hood):

     ```
     # 1. Put your solution under `#ifdef SOLUTION`: